 Over the years, I've discovered that the reasons behind a child's behavior are vast.
 There are over 400 psychological theories used to help people with their challenges, and each one could offer another piece of the puzzle.
-But none of us have the time to explore them all, so in this meeting we're trying to focus on the most important causes.
+But none of us have the time to explore them all, so in this meeting we're trying to focus on the most important causes using a world-leading theory of motivation.

 This will give you the clearest possible insights in the shortest amount of time and you'll build a new understanding of your child.